A Mother fears for her Child

 The town square is

-slowly filling with peasants of all ages in the their best clothes.
+slowly filling with peasants of all ages in their best clothes.

 Children are sitting on the ground before the painted wagon,